Petroleum Engineering Student University of Kansas

 Advance Your Career with an Online Petroleum Engineering Master’s

-KU’s online master’s in petroleum engineering is designed for engineers seeking to deepen their expertise and expand their impact in the energy industry.
-The program builds advanced knowledge in reservoir engineering, drilling, and production while emphasizing real-world application.
+KU’s online master’s in petroleum engineering prepares engineers to deepen their expertise in reservoir engineering, drilling, and production while expanding their impact across the global energy industry.

 Take the Next Step Toward Your KU Master's in Petroleum Engineering